Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Introduction

+For the sake of constraining the dark matter and dark energy parameters, having an accurate theoretical model of the weak lensing signal is not enough.
+In addition, the description of the statistical uncertainty associated with the measurements needs to be as accurate as the signal itself.
+Current data analyses work under the assumption that a Gaussian description of the field is accurate enough, given the other sources of uncertainty involved in the measurements.
+Although this approximation is reasonable for existing surveys, it will no longer be adequate for the next generation of surveys, which will be much more sensitive to the non-linear scales.

-In addition, the description of the statistical uncertainty associated with weak lensing measurements needs to be as accurate as the signal itself, for the sake of robustness and constraining performance.
-The non-linear nature of the density field on small scales tends to correlate measurements that are otherwise independent.
-For instance, the Fourier modes of the density fields grow independently in the linear regime, but couple together in the trans-linear regime \citep{2000Natur.406..376C}, which gives rise to non-Gaussian features in the power spectrum \citep{1999MNRAS.308.1179M, 2005MNRAS.360L..82R, Neyrinck:2006xd, 2009ApJ...700..479T, 2011arXiv1106.5548N, 2011arXiv1109.5746H}.
-These non-Gaussian signatures propagate in weak lensing measurements, as observed in simulations \citep{ 2009MNRAS.395.2065T, 2009arXiv0905.0501D, 2011ApJ...734...76S} and in the data \citep{2008ApJ...686L...1L}, and have an effect on the power at which the lensing signal can constrain cosmology \citep{2009arXiv0905.0501D,2010PhRvD..81l3015L}.
-The first goal of this paper is to provide robust non-Gaussian error bars on estimators commonly used in weak lensing analyses, including an accurate measurement of their non-linear covariance matrices.
-To match the resolution of modern surveys, our measurements must be accurate at the sub-arcminute level, thus deeply probing the non-linear regime.
+In particular, the non-linear nature of the density field on small scales tends to correlate measurements in a different way.
+For instance, the Fourier modes of the density fields grow independently in the linear regime, but couple together in the trans-linear regime \citep{2000Natur.406..376C}, giving rise to non-Gaussian features in the three-dimensional matter power spectrum \citep{1999MNRAS.308.1179M, 2005MNRAS.360L..82R, Neyrinck:2006xd, 2009ApJ...700..479T, 2011arXiv1106.5548N, 2011arXiv1109.5746H}.
+These propagate in weak lensing measurements, as observed in simulations \citep{ 2009MNRAS.395.2065T, 2009arXiv0905.0501D, 2009ApJ...701..945S, 2011ApJ...734...76S} and in the data \citep{2008ApJ...686L...1L}.
+These correlations are in fact decreasing the number of degrees of freedom contained in the probed volume, hence reduces the power at which one can constrain cosmology \citep{2009arXiv0905.0501D, 2010PhRvD..81l3015L}.
+It is therefore essential to measure accurately this effect at a resolution that matches that of modern surveys, i.e. at the sub-arc minute level.